 Grooming your long-haired dog is very similar to your short-haired just a few extra steps to be taken.
 Brushing your dog before the bath is a very important step.
 It helps to remove the dead and matted fur.

 Start off by running hands through them checking for any fleas, tick, lumps and bumps and fur mats.
-If you find matted spots, spray it with anti-tangle spray then tease them out using a cutting scissors or a special matt master tool.
-A slicker brush can also be used and thinning scissors to thin the hair.
+If you find matted spots, spray it with anti-tangle spray then tease them out using a Great & Small cutting scissors or a special matt tool.
+A slicker brush can also be used and a Great & Small thinning scissors to thin the hair.
 Once all the mats are clear then we can wash the dog.

 When shampooing, be sure to work the product around the most smelly areas, give a good scrub where the collar sits.
 Rinse the shampoo and then shampoo again, and the final rinse to make sure all the shampoo is gone.
 Once all the shampoo has been removed gently run your hand over the dog and squeeze the dogs legs, body, ears, and tail, to remove any excess water.
 Wrap them in a towel.